r3tex/ObjectDetector.jl/README.md

 Pretrained models can be easily tested with `ObjectDetector.benchmark()`.

 Note that the benchmark was run once before the examples here.
 Initial load time of the first model loaded is typically between 3-20 seconds.
+See the [package-compilation](#package-compilation)  section below for compilation instructions to speed up loading.

 A desktop with a GTX 2060:
 ```